 The Background

-After World War II, Germany was divided into four zones, each controlled by one of the four Allied powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, the capital of Germany, also fell under this four-way division.
+After World War II, Germany was divided into four zones, each controlled by one of the four Allied powers: During post-World War II these four powers Germany: the United States, the Soviet Union, Great Britain, and France shared control of the country.
+At the same time Berlin received the same divided control as the rest of Germany.

 The Blockade